skip to Main Content

 The process is pretty much the same, except you’ll skip the laundry cycle.

-1. Soak up any pee on the surface.
+1. Soak up any pee on the surface of any urine-stained items.

 2. Saturate the area thoroughly with an enzyme cleaner.